 Hori and Miyamura’s relationship develops slowly and at first are not honest with one another and watching them work this out is part of the fun.
 Cliche and cringy as it can be, it felt real.
 Their relationship is messy, funny, and emotional like real love is.

 But it’s Miyamura’s struggles with childhood trauma and rejection that are the main driving point for the narrative.
-Miyamura’s friction with others leads to the deeper message of no matter how hard it may be, it’s not impossible to befriend someone, even someone who’s wronged you or you\’ve wronged.
+Miyamura’s friction with others leads to the deeper message of no matter how hard it may be, it’s not impossible to befriend someone, even someone who’s wronged you or you’ve wronged.
+I relate to the character of Miyamura.
+Miyamura lashes out in violence and is deeply hurt.

 My junior high and high school life was very similar to his.
-I was alone a lot, a bit of an outcast; awkward, and it wasn\’t until high school where I found friends that saw the great qualities I always doubted.
+I was alone a lot, a bit of an outcast; awkward, and it wasn’t until high school where I found friends that saw the great qualities I always doubted.
+The high school setting many Anime use can be a lonely and challenging time for many people.
+Horimiya does a good job of illustrating this.

 “I’m so ugly.” – Yuki

 The human condition is scary, and trying to be loved and understood seems almost impossible.
 But our friends love us.
-Even if you think you\’re alone, there will be those that will love you for who you are.
+Even if you think you’re alone, there will be those that will love you for who you are.

 Hori is the friend I did not have in high school.
 I dated sure, but it wasn’t until I met my wife that I have what Hori is to Miyamura.
 Someone who is really on my side looking out for me, someone who will defend me and comfort me at my worst.